Submitty/submitty.github.io/_docs/developer/testing/linting_static_analysis.md

 The PHP code of Submitty is linted using [phpcs](https://github.com/squizlabs/PHP_CodeSniffer).

 You can run the PHP Linter locally (from your host operating system):
+If you are running on WSL and are seeing errors, remove "`php`" from the following commands.

 ```bash
 # from root level of Submitty repository